 Where ecological function (e.g., wildlife support, erosion prevention, water management, etc.) and/or aesthetic pleasure is the aim, the plant palette may be expanded to include selected non-natives and cultivars.

 Where food and sustenance for human life is primary, the emphasis shifts to include plants with edible, medicinal, and/or practical value, regardless of place of origin.

 Cindy sets up meadow/pollinator plantings, perennial food/medicine gardens, woodland wildflower plantings, productive woodland understories, food forest gardens, rain gardens, xeriscapes, rockery plantings, and others.
 She works with wetlands, streambanks, ephemeral streambeds, and pond edges.

-Water issues, whether too much or too little, are dealt with by adjusting topography and hydrology for maximum benefit, and with fitting new plantings to the conditions.
+The work is future-oriented and often deals with highly degraded or distressed sites.
+Water issues, whether too much or too little, are addressed by adjusting topography and hydrology for maximum benefit.
+New plantings are fitted to existing or adjusted site conditions.

 ECOLOGICAL PLANTING SCHEMES:

 Planting plans, other detail designs, and installation strategy follow on goal-setting consultation, comprehensive ecological and technical site analysis, master planning, and conceptual site design.